shaojun/open_docs/projects/edge/install_deepstream_python_apps.md

 sudo install
 ```

-### 2.4 - Deepstream SDK
+### 2.4 - DeepStream SDK

-Go to https://developer.nvidia.com/deepstream-sdk, download and install Deepstream SDK and its dependencies
+Go to https://developer.nvidia.com/deepstream-sdk, download and install DeepStream SDK and its dependencies

 ## 3 - Building the bindings

-Rather than build the bindings by youself, here choose directly download it from [release page](https://github.com/NVIDIA-AI-IOT/deepstream_python_apps/releases), scroll to **Assets section**, for Jetson board,  choose the latest `.whl` with arch: `aarch64` to download.
+Rather than build the bindings by yourself, here choose directly download it from [release page](https://github.com/NVIDIA-AI-IOT/deepstream_python_apps/releases), scroll to **Assets section**, for Jetson board,  choose the latest `.whl` with arch: `aarch64` to download.

 download link sample like: